 - Proof of enrollment with school address (recent report cards are accepted)

 Teacher: Teachers from public and private schools, licensed child care centers, and special education programs located within Troy are eligible for a Teacher Card.
 Stop by or call for details about special privileges associated with Teacher cards.

 Relationships with Other LibrariesSLC: Residents of Suburban Library Cooperative communities have access to all Troy Public Library owned materials and free computer access.
 You will be required to provide your home library card to complete the registration process.
 The list of communities and their associated library can be found in the link above.

 Reciprocal: Residents of the following communities have access to all Troy Public Library owned materials as reciprocal borrowers.
 Residents of reciprocal borrowing communities must have a good standing form completed by their home library.
 You will be required to provide your home library card to complete the registration process.
 These communities include:

 |Commerce Township||Dearborn Heights||Huntington Woods||Independence Township|

 If your city is not listed, please call the Troy Public Library at 248.524.3538 to verify your eligibility.

-Non-residents may purchase a card for $200 per year and receive full privileges at the Troy Public Library and the rest of the Suburban Library Cooperative libraries.
+Non-resident: Those who do not qualify for any other card may purchase a card for $200 per year and receive full privileges at the Troy Public Library and the rest of the Suburban Library Cooperative libraries.